naggie/dstask/README.md

 appears instant.

 Dstask currently loads and parses every non-resolved task, each task being a single file.
-This may sound wasteful, but it allows for a simple design and is actually performant thanks to modern OS disk caches and SSDs.
+This may sound wasteful, but it allows git to track history natively and is actually performant thanks to modern OS disk caches and SSDs.

 If it starts to slow down as my number of non-resolved tasks increases, I'll look into indexing and other optimisations such as archiving really old tasks.